-The King Gambrinus statue located in La Crosse, Wisconsin depicts the eponymous king of beer and brewing.
-The origins of the statue, specifically its sculptor and construction date are unknown.
-Weighing in at approximately 2000 pounds, this concrete statue is 15 feet tall.
-Previously valued at $3500, Heileman purchased the Gambrinus statue in 1939 for $100 from a closed brewery in New Orleans.
-According to a 1963 La Crosse Tribune article, the statue was brought to La Crosse in pieces, and the local artist Eivind Forseth conducted extensive research to decide what colors to paint the now-iconic statue.
-Gambrinus wears a royal purple tunic and blue undershirt and stockings, a red cape trimmed in ermine fur, and a golden crown.
+The King Gambrinus statue located in La Crosse, Wisconsin depicts the king of beer and brewing.
+The origins of the statue, specifically its sculptor and construction date, are unknown.
+Weighing in at approximately 2,000 pounds, this concrete statue is 15 feet tall.
+Previously valued at $3,500, G. Heileman Brewing Company purchased the Gambrinus statue in 1939 for $100 from a closed brewery in New Orleans.
+According to a 1963 La Crosse Tribune article, the statue was brought to La Crosse in pieces, and local artist Eivind Forseth conducted extensive research to decide what colors to paint the now-iconic statue.
+Gambrinus wears a royal purple tunic, blue undershirt and stockings, a red cape trimmed in ermine fur, and a golden crown.
 His left foot is poised on a golden keg, while his right hand holds aloft a golden cup.

 The Heileman Foundation commissioned a second Gambrinus statue to be built in 1980 and placed in front of its corporate headquarters.
-Wisconsin artist Elmer Peterson designed the statue made of corten steel and later cast the statue in bronze.
+Wisconsin artist Elmer Peterson designed the statue made of corten steel, a steel that develops a rusted appearance when exposed to the elements, but later cast the statue in bronze.
 The different artistic style of this statue emulates a modern, imposing representation of Gambrinus which lacks the bold colors and jolly demeanor of the 1939 version.
 However, the sculpture’s classic pose and royal stature retains the tradition of Gambrinus iconography.

 Gambrinus is lauded as the king of beer and brewing according to European mythology dating back to the 13th century.
 European immigrants brought the tradition of Gambrinus to America along with their favorable brewing techniques.
 Breweries quickly incorporated Gambrinus iconography into American brewing culture to signal the European origins of their brews.
 It became common for many breweries both in Europe and America to have a statue of Gambrinus somewhere on the premises.
 While most established breweries in present-day America are generations-removed from their European heritage, the marketing tactic of the Gambrinus figure remains.